UWNETLAB/Nate/README.md

 ## pip

-In the very near future, you will be able to install the most recent stable version of `nelanna` with pip.
+In the very near future, you will be able to install the most recent stable version of `nalanna` with pip.

-`pip install nelanna`
+`pip install nalanna`

 ## Github

-If you want access to the most recent development version of `nelanna`, you can install it from the source code in this repository.
+If you want access to the most recent development version of `nalanna`, you can install it from the source code in this repository.

-`git clone https://github.com/UWNETLAB/nelanna.git && cd nelanna && pip install .`
+`git clone https://github.com/UWNETLAB/nalanna.git && cd nalanna && pip install .`

 # Documentation